 How to avoid hefty car repair bills this winter

 Breakdowns are more common during winter months as freezing temperatures make for more difficult driving conditions and put the car’s parts under more strain.
-However, a few important checks could prevent drivers from forking out money on repairs.
+However, a few important checks and simple auto glass repair services could prevent drivers from forking out money on repairs.

 There are some simple things you can do to make sure you and your car are prepared for winter.

 Check your battery